Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Colin Langan - UBS Securities LLC

-Probably, yeah.
+Yeah.
 And then, in that same segment off-highway North America was down a lot.
-But I think in the release, as it was flat globally.
+But I think in the release, it says it was flat globally.
 Is that North America specific; is that mix of your customers or what's driving the big decline within that?

 Brian J. Kesseler - Tenneco, Inc.

 On the off-highway, it's a regional issue.
 We're up in Europe and we're down in North America.
 They balance each other out roughly.
-But we're seeing and we're highlighting that those off-highway conditions in North America will continue about at the same pace that we see from first quarter into the second quarter.
+But we're seeing and we're highlighting that those off-highway conditions in North America will continue about at the same pace that we see from first quarter into second quarter.
 And while we're seeing some encouraging signs globally, a lot of what our off-highway customers are seeing are right now in unregulated regions or in the aftermarket.

 Colin Langan - UBS Securities LLC